CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-10-28-CLUG-Meeting.md

  This one went to Daniel W

  * and conducted 315 installs on laptop and desktop computers.
 This year we have conducted 62.
- * We have 39 people on our mailing list, 52 members on our Facebook page, and 8 people on our Discord channel.
+ * We have 39 people on our mailing list, 52 members on our Facebook page.
  * We have 6 desktop computers and 1 laptop computer ready for donation.

 **Future Presentations:**